Fall is the best time to fertilize fescue lawns. During…

 Watering properly is by far the most important factor in the success of your new plant.

 On average give your new tree or shrub a deep soaking about once a week.
-The goal is to keep the soil moist but not soggy.
+The goal is to keep the soil moist but not constantly saturated.
 Keeping a plant too wet is just as harmful as too dry.
-Your situation may vary due to the following variations.
+Your situation may vary due to the following conditions.
 Adjust your watering frequency accordingly.

 - Rainfall and irrigation systems may provide sufficient water.